sourcegraph/about/handbook/communication/style_guide.md

 - Bad: "Use the Phabricator Integration to..." (the capital "I" makes it into a proper noun, which implies it's a separate product from "Sourcegraph Phabricator integration")
 - Bad: "Want to use this in your code review tool?
 Use [Sourcegraph for Phabricator](#_) or [Sourcegraph for GitHub](#_)."
 (This implies that "Sourcegraph for Phabricator" and "Sourcegraph for GitHub" are official product names.)

 Only use _we_ and _our_ (as in "our GitHub integration") in informal documents.
-In documentation or marketing material, depending on the context, just avoid it, or use "the" or "Sourcegraph". {#our}
+In general, avoid using _we/our_ in the documentation or marketing material and use "the" or "Sourcegraph" unless the contexts calls for it.

 #### Features